 Although we didn’t quite get a bell boy that we saw in the Grand Budapest Hotel movie, the smile of the reception lady won our hearts.
 The little area behind the reception is clearly historical, especially the places where they hang the room keys.
 The room keys we were given even looked timely.
 Attached to the keys was a piece of round metal marking our room number and it’s surrounded by leather.

-Next to bed on the right hand side is a small desk with easily accessible electric plug which is convenient for business travelers.
-The bedding was set up with two single bed size blankets on a queen size bed which was quite odd for a hotel.
+Next to bed on the right-hand side is a small desk with an easily accessible electric plug which is convenient for business travellers.
+The bedding was set up with two single bed size blankets on a queen size bed which were quite odd for a hotel.
 But we had this arrangement in our Budapest hostel as well.
 We weren’t quite sure if this bedding arrangement was common for Hungarians but we slept well that night and did not need to fight for blankets.

-Normally a bathrobe is an accessory that we don’t tend to use in our hotel room but this time, it is exceptionally useful for the thermal baths.
-Hotel guests could wear the bath robes to the thermal baths.
+Normally a bathrobe is one of those bathroom suites accessory that we don’t tend to use in our hotel room but this time, it is exceptionally useful for the thermal baths.
+Hotel guests could wear the bathrobes to the thermal baths.
 The robe is most appreciated when we went to the outside thermal bath on a cold day.
-A non-hotel guest even came to us looking quite cold and asked where we rented our bath robes when we were outside.
+A non-hotel guest even came to us looking quite cold and asked where we rented our bathrobes when we were outside.
 We also read some complaints online that Gellert Baths doesn’t provide towels and if you require to rent one, it is quite costly.
 As a hotel guest, we could take our towels to the thermal baths and the hotel will bring us new towels after.

 Budapest’s oldest thermal bath- Gellert Bath